TeamMETISSE/METISSE/docs/source/demo.md

-# Examples: Running METISSE
+# Examples

-This jupyter demonstrates how to run METISSE from a Jupyter notebook, generate Hertzsprung–Russell diagrams, maximum stellar radii, and remnant mass plots using different stellar track libraries (MESA, MIST, BoOST).
+This notebook demonstrates how to use METISSE right from a Jupyter notebook.
+You will be able to explore stellar evolution, generate Hertzsprung–Russell diagrams, examine maximum stellar radii, and create remnant mass plots using different stellar track libraries, all without leaving Python.

 ```{toctree}